Red-cockaded woodpeckers in Stanton Energy Center’s conservation area are banded as hatchlings.

 Harrington’s search for – and counting of – eggs and hatchlings will continue as nesting season stretches into June and possibly July.
 When hatchlings are between a week and 10 days old, he climbs an extension ladder secured by safety straps to the tree and delicately removes them.
 On the ground, the featherless chicks are weighed and banded on a leg with tracking identification, then returned to their homes.

-In December, Harrington will return with a spotting scope to conduct the year-end census of the birds.
+In December of each year, Harrington returns with a spotting scope to conduct the year-end census of the birds.
 Growth in the number of the species in SEC’s conservation area is impacted by severe weather events like hurricanes, predators, their mortality and relocation to neighboring lands with Longleaf Pines.

 “Our job is to ensure they have the critical habitat necessary for them to thrive on our grounds,” said Doud.
 “We do our best to maintain these woods for their survival and the survival of all the other species that live among them.”